wp-plugins/events-made-easy/readme.txt

 * Extra: updated Dutch translation, thanks to Peter Goldstein

 = 1.0.7 =
+* Feature: placeholder #_EDITEVENTURL added, gives you just the link to the admin page for editing the event
 * Bugfix: calendar navigation now also respects the qtranslate language if permalinks are enabled
 * Extra: Added error if image upload fails